What Does a Natural Gas Leak Smell Like?

 The Bottom Line

 Natural gas is a gaseous hydrocarbon mixture with methane serving as the main gas.
-Methane is a simple asphyxiant which displaces oxygen in the air.
+Methane is a simple asphyxiant that displaces oxygen in the air.
 If the methane concentration is high enough, the result is hypoxia and asphyxia (suffocation).
 If you suspect a natural gas leak, leave the building and contact the gas company.
 If people are sick, call Poison Control.

 gas bubbling from pipe